Xlopec/Tea-bag/README.md

 ## Main Modules

 - **tea-core** - contains core types along with basic component implementation
+- **tea-navigation** - contains navigation extensions as well as predictive back navigation for iOS target
 - **tea-time-travel** - contains debuggable version of the component
 - **tea-time-travel-adapter-gson** - implements debug protocol and serialization by means of [Gson](https://github.com/google/gson) library.
 Should be added as dependency together with **tea-time-travel** module